New Year, New Me… ntal Breakdown

 It’s the same machine.

-Clearer inputs.
+Cleaner inputs.

-And better error handling.
+Better error handling.

-Progress doesn’t come from becoming someone new.
+Progress doesn’t come from becoming someone else.

 It comes from removing what no longer fits.